AlexBAV/moderncom/README.md

 };
 ```

-Once the class is registered, instances of this class may be created using one of the following functions:
+After the class is registered, instances of this class may be created using one of the following functions:

 *   ```C++
     template<class Interface>